z390development/z390/doc/contributing/contribute_code.md

     shell> javac -version
     javac 1.8.0_312`   # you should receive a message like this

+### Install git

+The z390 source code is maintained in a git repository.

+To install git on your system, go to https://git-scm.com/downloads to download the appropriate version for your system.

+You can find a quick reference for some frequently used git commands the bottom of this document.

 ### Clone the code

 Start with a clone of the main repository.